lelloc/doc-admin/content/glossary.rst

       Physical organizations to which customer users are assigned.
 These provide the function to group users together which belong to a single organization.

    Customer User
-      Physical persons, and their contact data, which belong to a Customer.
+      Physical persons, and their contact data, which belong to a customer.
 These are the people raising tickets.

    Dynamic Field
       A field used in tickets and articles to extend the data which can be saved in a ticket or article.
 They are saved from values in the database or accessed from outside resources.

    Escalation Times
-      The defined amount of working time before a ticket breeches an agreement.
+      The defined amount of working time before a ticket breaches an agreement.

    Front end
       The graphical interface to OTRS as viewed in a browser.